|

 Luckily though, his achievement was well-documented so that his

-team could complete the work.
+team could continue his work.

 |